xmile1/scoober/README.md

 ​
 The same rules are applied until one player reaches the number 1 (after the division.
 See example below.) https://www.figma.com/file/F914dSnSz01H1D1EY64ZXO/Game_of_three?node-id=0%3A1
 ​
-Also feel free to use the provided design screens and assets.
+Also, feel free to use the provided design screens and assets.

 For each "move", a sufficient output should be generated (mandatory: the added, and the resulting number).
 ​